octocompose/docs/content/en/docs/architecture/notes_about_diagrams.md

 Created with [ChatGPT](https://chatgpt.com/g/g-5QhhdsfDj-presentation-diagram-generator-by-showme)

 ```
-I have a tool called octoctl, it's a launcher that downloads an operator-client which then downloads and executes an operator.
+I have a tool called octoctl, it's a launcher that downloads and executes an operator.
-There will be different operators baremetal, docker and kubernetes are provided but there can be more.
+There will be different operators baremetal, docker and kubernetes are provided but there can be more, octoctl will download the operator from a repository.
 After the operator runs it will run a set of configured services.
 Take nats, idp, auth-service, webdav and my-supi as example.
+Please describe it as sequence diagram.
 ```

 ### The config merge Diagram